socialcopsdev/quip-to-google/README.md

 ## Use
 1. Generate a personal access token for the Quip API here: https://quip.com/api/personal-token
+2. Open terminal.
-2. Clone the repo: `git clone git@github.com:socialcopsdev/quip-to-google.git`
+3. Clone the repo: `git clone git@github.com:socialcopsdev/quip-to-google.git`
-3. Run `cd quip-to-google`
+4. Run `cd quip-to-google`
-4. Run `npm install`
+5. Run `npm install`
-4. Run `node index.js '<quip-token>'`
+6. Run `node index.js '<quip-token>'`
-5. This will dump all your documents in .docx format into an `output/` folder
+7. This will dump all your documents in .docx format into an `output/` folder
-6. You can now directly import output folder to your Google Drive
+8. You can now directly import output folder to your Google Drive

 ## License
 Copyright 2017 Ben Makuh